 Trucking companies like these use Denver area roads to ship their goods:

 - XPO Logistics

 - J.B.
 Hunt Transport Services

 - Old Dominion

 - TFI International

-Motorists Can Suffer Serious Injuries in Truck Accidents
+Motorists Can Suffer Serious Truck Accident Injuries

-They can suffer:
+Truck accident victims can suffer:

 - Broken bones and soft tissue injuries